ce-amtic/hexo-theme-journal/README.md

 ##### Intro

 If `intro` is set, the value will be used as abstract instead of the automatically truncated one.
-Also, by editing the *_config.yml* in theme _Journal._'s directory, you are able to control the truncation length for all articles.
+Also, by editing the `_config.journal.yml`, you are able to control the truncation length for all articles.

 ```yaml
 ...